What is OSIRIS, and what is it used for?

 On which devices can I access OSIRIS?

 OSIRIS can be accessed on both PC and smartphone and tablet.
 However, OSIRIS does not support all web browsers.
 A lot of problems with access to OSIRIS are therefore caused by the use of the wrong web browser.
-Details on this can be found in question 3.
+Details on this can be found in the next question.

 With which browsers can I access OSIRIS?